-To check whether the course you are interested in is offered by Mansfield, please check the 'Colleges' tab in the relevant course information page.
+To check whether the course you are interested in is offered by Mansfield, please check the college's page on the University website (under the 'Courses' tab).
 Full course details, including selection criteria and an A-Z course listing, can be found on the main University website.

 Applicants must first have been accepted by a Department or Faculty of the University of Oxford before any college or permanent private hall may consider them.
 Preference will normally be given to applicants whose area of study overlaps with the academic interests of the College’s academic staff.

 The College aims to admit a certain number of graduate students each year spread across the range of subjects in which it accepts graduate students, and this will determine the number of offers which can be made to applicants.
 Where there are more applicants than offers which can be made, the relative academic merit and potential of the applicants may be taken into account.
 It may not be possible to make offers to applicants whose applications are received late in the admissions round, when places are full.

 The possession of competitively-won funding may be taken into account as an indicator of the applicant’s academic merit and potential.